This Miso Soup with Tofu, Wakame Seaweed, Rice and Egg is a nutritious and comforting vegetarian breakfast bowl, packed with protein and minerals.

 - 2 tablespoons dried wakame seaweed

-- 1 1/2 cups dashi vegetable broth or chicken broth
+- 1 1/2 cups vegetarian dashi or use vegetable broth or chicken broth

 - 1/3 cup cooked brown rice